How to Choose the Right Concierge Doctor

 - Do want someone you can call when faced with a medical emergency at night and on the weekends?
 If so, having 24/7 access to physicians may be important to you.

 - Do you have a medical condition that requires specialist care?
 If so, you may want a concierge physician who can help you schedule specialist appointments and help coordinate care.

 - Do you want to focus on preventing illness or living a healthier lifestyle?
-If so, you should ask potential physicians about their wellness offerings and preventative testing.
+If so, you should ask potential physicians about their wellness offerings like health coaching and preventative testing.

 - Do you travel a lot?
 If so, having a physician who offers phone consultations or is part of a larger group of physicians might be a key amenity.

 The list can go on.
 Think about your lifestyle, current health situation, frustrations with the care or service you’re receiving today, and health goals.
 And then think about what services and amenities would make your life easier.

 And at the end of the day, it might come down to cost.
 What can you afford?
 It’s a question we ask ourselves all the time, throughout life.

 And this is important when considering concierge medicine because the true value comes when you develop a terrific relationship with your doctor, and that takes time.
 If you join a concierge practice you can’t afford and must leave after three months, then you’ll have wasted that time.